yomed/api-docs/README.md

 ## Upgrading

-To add support for custom `@prototype` and `@production` block types, we use the undocumented process of monkey-patching the `AedocDefinitions` class within `api-extractor-model`.
+To add support for custom `@library` and `@motion` block types, we use the undocumented process of monkey-patching the `AedocDefinitions` class within `api-extractor-model`.
 This is then consumed by `api-extractor`.

 Ensure that when updating `@microsoft/tsdocs`, `@microsoft/api-extractor-model` and/or `@microsoft/api-extractor` that all three packages are the latest version and that none of them install extra versions of the others to solve a minor version discrepancy.
 Otherwise the monkey-patch might be applied to an un-used version of `AedocDefinitions`.